-[[[The ongoing crisis reveals that the framework in place prior to the summer 2007 was inadequate for safeguarding financial stability against a systemic threat emanating from both the real and financial economies around the globe.
-All lines of defense against imbalances growing to systemic proportions failed to work as intended or hoped, both private and official lines of defense.
+The still ongoing crisis reveals that the framework in place prior to the summer 2007 was inadequate for safeguarding the stability of the global financial system against a systemic threat emanating from both the real and financial economies around the globe.
+All lines of defense against imbalances growing to systemic proportions were breached and collectively failed to work as intended or hoped.
+This applies to both private and official lines of defense against systemic threats to stability, as outlined earlier in the paper.